17 Bellingara Rd, Sylvania, NSW, 2224

 Human Society and its Environment (HSIE) delivers 14 courses across the curriculum in Years 7 to 12.

-The Sylvania High School HSIE Staff are committed to implementing Quality Teaching and Learning experiences for students.
-The faculty promotes independent learning to take students’ skills of leadership and inventiveness to outstanding levels of achievement in an intellectually stimulating, engaging and supportive environment.
-The HSIE faculty encourages student centred learning through group work, inquiry learning and individual research in a stimulating, supportive and caring environment.
+The Sylvania High School HSIE Staff are committed to implementing engaging Quality Teaching and Learning experiences for students.
+The faculty promotes independent and life long learning to take students’ skills of leadership and inventiveness to outstanding levels of achievement in an intellectually stimulating, engaging and supportive environment.
+The HSIE faculty encourages student centred learning to develop agency, critical and creative thinkers, and active informed citizens of the future in a stimulating, supportive and caring environment.

 The Stage 4 course is designed to develop students’ understanding of the world and its environment.
-Global environments such as tropical rainforests and polar lands are explored.
-Students investigate the functioning of these environments and consider Global Issues and threats to these natural features.
+Students explore the range of physical and human elements to Geography and how humans and environments interact.
+Students investigate the functioning of these environments and consider global issues and threats to these natural features and how to sustainably manage our environments.

 The Stage 4 History course focuses on the history of Indigenous peoples both in Australia and in North and South America.
 Students also study an Ancient Society exploring the events and personalities within this unique civilisation.
 The course continues with a study of the medieval period where students undertake a project to create and present a Medieval Model which is increasingly creative and demonstrates students’ vast communication skills.